 (B) Order Regarding the Originals.
-Any party may move for an order that the originals be attached to the deposition pending final disposition of the case.
+Any party may move for an order that the originals

 (3) Copies of the Transcript or Recording.
 Unless otherwise stipulated or ordered by the chancery court, the officer must retain the stenographic notes of a deposition taken stenographically or a copy of the recording of a deposition taken by another method.
 When paid reasonable charges, the officer must furnish a copy of the transcript or recording to any party or the deponent.